andrewpeters9/vue-typeahead-static/README.md

 * *startValue* - String - A value for the input to start off with
 * *tabOnEnter* - Boolean - default: true - Whether or not the component will ‘tab’ off focus to the next ‘tab-able’ element
 * *noResultsText* - String - default: ‘No results found.’ - A string to be shown when there are no remaining results.

+Note that there is a tabbing fix implemented, but it won’t work if there are tab indexes in your form.